U.N. investigators decry deadly police operations in Venezuela | Law-Order

 U.N. investigators decry deadly police operations in Venezuela

-United Nations human rights experts said on Wednesday they were looking into 200 killings alleged to have been committed by Venezuelan police forces this year amid concerns about possible summary executions.
-Voicing concern about unlawful killings, they said that authorities have failed to release death certificates, charged fees for autopsies, and delivered bodies in a closed casket "with the instruction that it not be opened".
+United Nations human rights experts said on Wednesday they were looking into allegations that Venezuelan police forces had killed 200 people this year and investigators raised concerns about possible summary executions.
+U.N. investigators said that authorities have failed to release death certificates, charged fees for autopsies, and delivered bodies in a closed casket "with the instruction that it not be opened".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)